SpinalHDL/rvls/README.md

 - Used once after reset to specify where the CPU PC landed

 `rv commit $hartId $pc_hex`
-- Specify when a given hart commited an instruction
+- Specify when a given hart committed an instruction

 `rv trap $hartId $interrupt $code`
 - Used for exception and interrupts traps